tecladocode/web-dev-bootcamp/curriculum/section06/lectures/02_render_template_to_send_longer_strings/README.md

     return render_template("second_page.html")
 ```

 In the above code snippet, we've imported the `render_template` method from Flask and used that to send the static contents to the browser.
-Using the route decorator we've created two different endpoints to display the pages.
+Using the route decorator we've created two different endpoints to send the pages.
 Notice we didn't mention the full path of the HTML files inside the `render_template()` method; Flask automatically looks for static files in the `templates` folder.

 Now run the application (refer to the previous lesson[^run-flask] if you don't know how to run Flask applications) and go to following URL to view the `first_page.html`: